valivarthi007/TestPortfolio/README.md

 ## Styles Used

-Used bare CSS for now
+Used bare CSS for now and will add Frameworks later